COMPUTEX 2025: Seize Global Tech Opportunities - Registration Now Open!

 News provided byTAITRA

 The theme for COMPUTEX 2025, "AI Next," focuses on the latest trends in artificial intelligence and how AI will drive industrial transformation in areas like content creation, product design, and manufacturing.
 By 2025, over half of global data analytics tasks will be cloud-based, with AI-related investments projected to surpass USD 300 billion by 2026.
-COMPUTEX 2025 will spotlight three core themes: Smart Computing & Robotics, Next-Generation Technology, and Future Mobility.
+COMPUTEX 2025 will spotlight three main themes: AI Robotics, Next-Gen Tech, and Future Mobility.
 This focus aims to provide a robust platform for tech companies to present pioneering AI solutions and showcase advancements in robotics, next-gen tech, and mobility.

 InnoVEX Pavilion: A Hub for Innovation